246th Rifle Division: Formation

 Col. Ivan Ivanovich Melnikov, an NKVD officer, was appointed to command on July 4, and would be promoted to the rank of major general on July 15.
 He had been serving as head of the NKVD's Main Directorate of Border Troops.
 The division was assigned to the newly forming 31st Army on July 10 and officially entered the fighting front on July 20.

 Judging from reports on other NKVD-based divisions, the 246th was far from complete when it entered combat.
 The commander of the 30th Army, Maj.
-Gen. V. A. Khomenko, reported on August 5 regarding his 250th and 251st Divisions that they had been required to move up to 350km on foot to their concentration areas and "were taken from their assembly points in the very midst of assembly, and, incomplete, they did not approach being 'knocked together' and went into battle unprepared for combat."
+Gen. V. A. Khomenko, reported on August 5 regarding his 250th and 251st Divisions that they had been required to move up to 350 km on foot to their concentration areas and "were taken from their assembly points in the very midst of assembly, and, incomplete, they did not approach being 'knocked together' and went into battle unprepared for combat."
 In addition, the 251st had only about 400 NKVD cadre soldiers.

 Battle of Smolensk

 The 31st Army, commanded by Maj.
-Gen. V. N. Dalmatov, was initially comprised of four NKVD divisions, the 244th, 246th, 247th and 249th.
+Gen. V. N. Dalmatov, was initially composed of four NKVD divisions, the 244th, 246th, 247th and 249th.
 On July 30 the Reserve Front was formed, under command of Army Gen. G. K. Zhukov, and the Army, which now also included the 119th Rifle Division, was assigned to it.
 It was given responsibility for a line from the Moscow Sea to Kniazhi Gory to Shiparevo and Shchuche, with its headquarters at Rzhev.
 By this time the bulk of the remnants of 16th and 20th Armies had emerged from semi-encirclement near Smolensk.